Directional tires (Directional tyres)

 - low noise level due to arrow-shaped tread block design

 - attractive appearance

-Disadvantages of directional tyres:
+Disadvantages of directional tires:

-How do I know a directional tyre?
+How do I know a directional tire?

-Fitting a directional tyre:
+Fitting a directional tire: